Kitware/torch_liberator/README.rst

 checkpoint file containing the learned weights.
 Torch Liberator contains tools to extract relevant source code and bundle it with weights and serializing it into a single-file deployment.

+Note: as of torch 1.9, torch comes with a `torch.package https://pytorch.org/docs/stable/package.html`__ submodule which contains a method for saving model weights with model structure.
+We recommend using `torch.package` over the single-file deployments provided in this package.
+Thus the ``load_partial_state`` logic is the main code of interest provided in this module.

 Installation
 ------------